jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 <font size="4">
 <p>
-From the example above, one may naively think that any basis that spans the space in closed linear sense is a Schuader basis.
-But the existence nor construction of Schauder basis is not as trivial.
+From the example above, one may naively think that any basis that spans the space in a closed linear sense is a Schauder basis.
+But the existence or construction of a Schauder basis is not as trivial.
 An immediate example is $\ell_\infty$.
 The basis $\mathcal{E} = (e_i)_{i \geq 1}$ discussed above for $\ell_p$ is not a Schauder basis when $p = \infty$ because $x = (1,1,\dots) \in \ell_\infty$ because $\| (1,1,\dots )\|_\infty = 1 < \infty$, but
 \[
 \left\| x - \sum_{i=1}^N x_i e_i \right\|_\infty = \| (0,\dots, 0, 1,1,\dots) \|_\infty \to 1 \neq 0 \; \text{ as } \; N \to \infty